 Doff-peak is the peak directivity off-peak margin equal to 3dB which is used to allow coverage for the OTA REFSENS RoAoA region other than just in the peak direction, using the same estimated antenna pattern used to derive the estimated antenna directivity D0.

-DRX_OTA+MARGIN is a directivity loss factor to allow for beam-forming in UL.
+DRX_OTA+MARGIN is an implementation margin for RX.
 The DRX value is set to 2 dB.

 Proposal 1:

-Set the in-band and out-of-band antenna loss-factor LRX and LTX to 0 dB and introduce a new factor to the OTA REFSENS calculation called DRX_OTA_MARGIN and where DRX_OTA_MARGIN is set in the range [1 to 2] dB.
+Set the in-band and out-of-band antenna loss-factor LRX and LTX to 0 dB and introduce a new factor to the OTA REFSENS calculation called DRX_OTA_MARGIN and where DRX_OTA_MARGIN is set to 2 dB.

 Proposal 2:

-For medium range AAS BS and local area AAS BS, LRX and LTX are also 0dB in-band and out-of-band, DRX_OTA_MARGIN for medium range AAS BS and local area AAS BS is set in the range [1 to 2] dB.
+For medium range AAS BS and local area AAS BS, LRX and LTX are also 0dB in-band and out-of-band, DRX_OTA_MARGIN for medium range AAS BS and local area AAS BS is set to 2 dB.

-Where the justification for the range 1 dB to 2 dB is based on the expected values of steering error and correlation error.
+Where the justification for the 2 dB is based on commonly assumed implementation margins for the RX.

 References